delCampoLab/academic-kickstart/content/home/demo_one.md

  css_class = ""
 +++

-The **del Campo Lab** studies the ecology and evolution of marine animals microbiomes and how they are affected by climate change.
+The **del Campo Lab** studies the ecology and evolution of animals microbiomes and how they are affected by climate change.